griwes/reaveros-iteration1/README.md

 More about it on [its website](http://reaver-project.org/).

 ReaverOS is an attempt to build modern operating system, aimed at x86-64 architecture with SMP in mind.
-It is also aiming to be as much legacy free system as possible.
+It is also aiming to be as much legacy free system as possible, while implementing modern, µkernel design.

 It's not POSIX; to be honest, it will have nothing to do with POSIX other than few basic command line tool names.
 Rose will provide unique, object-oriented programming environment, as opposed